wifwucite/esphome-ble-controller/README.md

 ### BLE security

 By default security is switched on, which means that the ESP32 has to paired (bonded) when it is used for the first time with a new device.
 (This feature can be switched off via configuration.)
 Protection against man-in-the-middle attacks is enabled.
-The device to be paired sends a pass key (a 6 digit PIN) to the ESP32, which is logged (on info level.)
-There is also an automation that allows showing the pass key on a display (until the paring is complete).
+The device to be paired sends a pass key (a 6 digit PIN) to the ESP32.
+Via the `on_show_pass_key` automation you can log the pass key or even show it on a display.
+(At the bottom you can find an example that makes use of a display to show the pass key until pairing is complete.)

 ### Maintenance service